PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 ### Add the component in your page

-First of all you need to import `@prestashopcorp/billing-cdc` in your project.
+First of all you need to add `@prestashopcorp/billing-cdc` to your project.

 ```
 # Import from CDN